The Supreme Guide to LPR Causes & Treatment

 There are many possible causes for LPR and therefore at least as many potential solutions.

-The treatment of most LPR patients consists mostly of being put on PPIs.
+Most LPR patients are treated completely wrong.
+Many physicians put their patients on PPIs, give some basic diet advice, and that’s it.
 Most people still have LPR symptoms afterward.
 They are told by their physicians that there is nothing else to do.
 No wonder many become frustrated or even depressed.

 You shouldn’t be.
 In the doctor’s office, there is rarely more time than to prescribe a pill.